ashishdoneriya/csetutorials.com-ssj/posts/influxdb-tutorial.md

 **Note :** Once you write a particular field in a particular datatype, you cannot change it back.

-For more details refer official <a href="https://docs.influxdata.com/influxdb/v0.13/write_protocols/write_syntax/" target="_blank" rel="noopener noreferrer">documentation</a>
+For more details refer official [documentation](https://docs.influxdata.com/influxdb/v0.13/write_protocols/write_syntax/)

 ## Querying Data